 The work is organised along three lines:

-- Profile-specific expert groups.
-Each group reviews and finalises one profile's standard clause set, bringing it to a first stable version: refining scope and definitions, specifying baseline clauses and adjustable parameters, and maintaining a clear rationale for design choices.
+- Clause-set development.
+The working group reviews and finalises the profiles' standard clause sets, bringing each to a first stable version: refining scope and definitions, specifying baseline clauses and adjustable parameters, and maintaining a clear rationale for design choices.
+This work is taken forward through dedicated expert groups as the profiles require.

 - Framework stewardship.
-Ongoing governance of the framework's components - clause sets, profile definitions, governance templates, versioning, and the processes by which they evolve.
+Ongoing governance of the framework's components and the processes by which they evolve.
 The working group serves as the custodian of the framework as a whole, ensuring that changes are coherent, transparent, and aligned with the framework's governance intent.

-The framework is a licensing and contracting instrument, not a platform or blockchain-based system.
-It consists of standardised clause sets, profile definitions, and governance templates - designed to be adopted through existing legal and contractual channels.
+The framework is a contractual standard - a set of licence terms adopted through ordinary agreements, not a platform or blockchain-based system.
+It consists of standardised clause sets, profile definitions, and governance templates - designed to work within existing legal and contractual channels.
 Technical tooling may emerge around it where useful, but no technical layer is constitutive of the framework's operation or centrally controlled.

 Members